disruptiveplanets/AIME/code/density/readme.md

 ## June 23

 I changed the lumpy model so that it has a prior on a_a and reran everything.
 I also ran average on asym and had to redo sym because I used the wrong shape.

+The lumpy model finally worked.
+I also wrote the other density models into the appendix.